 February 12, 2014

-Form and content are an important proposition in tango.
+The unity of form and content is an important category in tango philosophy.
 Tango is created out of a human need.
 (See Why People Dance Tango.)
 From that need comes beauty, which then results in a tendency to deviate from the need and only pursue beauty, hence the alienation of tango.
 The admiration for beauty is not an unjustifiable one, without which there would not be art.
-But, in the pursuit of art it is easy to forget that in the end the form cannot stand alone and must serve the content.
+But, in the pursuit of art it is easy to forget that in the end form cannot stand alone and must serve the content.
 A watch that cannot run properly is not a good watch, though it may look exquisite.
 A selfish woman is not a good wife, though she may look beautiful.
 It is same with tango.
 You may invent fancy steps, but without the essence of tango it is not a good tango.

-People new to tango tend to focus on the look and ignore the feelings, just like young people who are not worldly-wise tend to use external standards to measure success.
+People new to tango tend to focus on the look and ignore the feelings, just like those using possessions to measure success.
 Warren Buffett said, "The truth is, when you come to my age you will understand, success is measured by how many people really care about you and love you.
-Money doesn't make people happy.
-What makes us happy is love."
-You may be attracted by someone's look, but in the end you only want to be with a person who cares about you, knowing that the inner quality is more important than the look.
+Money doesn't make people rich.
+What makes us rich is love."
+You may be impressed by someone's money, but in the end you only want to be with a person who truly cares about you, knowing that inner quality is more important than possessions.

 Marie Curie said, "If you are not beautiful at seventeen, you may blame your parents for not giving you a pretty face.
 But if at thirty you still are not beautiful, then you only have yourself to blame, because in that long period of time you haven't added anything new into yourself."
-In other words, what is truly attractive is one's inner beauty.
-A dancer who focuses only on the look and ignores the essence of tango is like a parvenus, who may live in a big mansion and drive luxury cars, but at heart he is still a poor man.
-What makes one noble is not his possessions, but upbringing.
+In other words, what is truly attractive is one's inner quality.
+A tango dancer who focuses only on the look and ignores the essence of tango is like a parvenus who lives in a big mansion and drive luxury cars but at heart he is still a poor man.
+What makes one noble is not one's money but upbringing.
 Formalist dancers and extravagant upstarts are birds of a feather.
-Arts that stand the test of time, whether painting, music or dance, are that with inherent depth of humanity rather than just aestheticism.
+Arts that stand the test of time, whether painting, music or dance, are those with inherent depth of humanity rather than just aestheticism.
 Mother Teresa once eloquently said: "Hunger does not only mean the need of food, but also the need of love.
-Cold does not only mean the want of clothing, but also the want of human dignity.
+Cold does not only mean the want of clothing, but also the want of dignity.
 Homelessness does not only mean without a home, but also the rejection and abandonment by the society."
 What tango quenches is the thirst of the soul.
-It is not only beautiful in its look, but more so in its content, depth and humanity.
+It is not only beautiful in its form, but more so in its content, depth and humanity.

 This kind of inner beauty is invisible.
-It exists in human minds, emotions, imaginations, characters, and relationships.
+It exists in the human minds, emotions, feelings, characters, relationships and imaginations.
 (See Tango Is a Relationship.)
-In the eye of a lover, his beloved is a beauty.
-What seems plain at the first sight may become attractive with time.
-Some people are beautiful because of their intelligence, others because of their charisma.
-Certain beauty can only be perceived with the heart and not the eye, such as poem, music, love, harmony, kindness and comfort.
-A tango can stir up different feelings, as what people hear may not be the song, but their own emotions.
+In the eye of a lover his beloved is a beauty.
+What seems attractive at the first sight may become plain with time, and vice versa.
+Some people are beautiful because of their appearance, others because of their intelligence or charisma.
+Certain beauty can only be perceived with the heart and not the eye, such as poem, music, love and friendship.
+A tango can stir up different feelings, as what people hear may not be the song but their own emotions.
 Everything seems bright when the heart is shiny, and gloomy when the heart is clouded.
-The past is more splendid in the memory than it was in reality, and so is the future in the vision.
-All these suggest that beauty is not only a form, but also a subjective feeling.
+The past is more splendid in memory than it was in reality, and so is the future in the vision.
+All these suggest that beauty is not just a form but also a subjective feeling.

-Ultimate beauty is conceptional.
-It goes beyond the visual boundaries, allowing the emotions to fly in the realm of imagination.
-Unlike painting, sculpture or ballet, tango is not primarily a visual art, but an art of perception and feeling.
+Ultimate beauty is conceptional, transcending the visual boundaries and allowing the mind to fly in the realm of imagination.
+Unlike painting, sculpture and ballet, tango is not primarily a visual art but an art of perception and feeling.
 (See Tango Is a Feeling.)
-In tango, dancers can close their eyes and follow the intuition and instinct.
-You do not see the actions of your partner, only feel his/her body, embrace, touch and movements, and through which his/her emotions and feelings.
-His masculinity, strength, dependability, support, protection and finesse, her femininity, softness, obedience, affection, seduction and tacit agreement, all are but feelings.
-Even his/her musicality, mood, skills and quality of movement are conceived through the sense.
-Tango provides plenty room for feelings and imaginations.
+In tango you can close your eyes and follow your instinct.
+You do not see the actions of your partner, only feel his/her body, embrace, touch, motion and through which his/her emotions and personality.
+His masculinity, strength, dependability, support, protection, thoughtfulnes and finesse, her femininity, softness, obedience, affection, seduction, understanding and tacit agreement, all are but feelings.
+Even his/her musicality, skills and quality of dance are conceived through the sense.
+Tango provides plenty room for imaginations.
 Dancing tango is like attending a banquet of emotions.
-Its beauty is largely conceptional.
+Its beauty is largely conceptional rather than visual.

-It is regretful that the formalist dancers focus only on the external and ignore the internal.
-What makes tango uniquely fascinating and different from other dances is its inward, human, emotional, and conceptional beauty.
-Tango has great potentials in this area.
-Exploring its inner beauty so that tango may become an even richer emotional feast is a worthy goal.
-Although it is normal for beginners to focus on the external, as comprehension proceeds from the outside to the inside and from the shallow to the deep, and with time and experience they may gradually understand the essence of tango, my wish is that people can shorten the process so that when they come to the age of Warren Buffett, Marie Curie and Mother Teresa they would not regret for what they have missed in their pursuit of vanity.
+It is regretful that formalist dancers focus only on the visible and ignore the invisible.
+What makes tango fascinating is its conceptional beauty.
+Tango has great potentials in this respect.
+Exploring its inner beauty so tango may become an even richer emotional feast is a worthy goal.
+Although it is natural for the beginners to focus on the external, as comprehension proceeds from the outside to the inside and from the shallow to the deep, my wish is that this process could be shortened, so when they come to the age of Warren Buffett, Marie Curie and Mother Teresa they would not regret for what they have missed out in their pursuit of the vanity.
 Isn't that often the case beyond tango?
 (See The Psychology of Tango.)